 With so much choice, we have to narrow it down a bit.
-So, we chose a few of our preferred climbs.
-Keep reading to learn about what we think are some incredible climbing experiences.
+Keep reading to learn about what we think are some incredible United States climbing experiences.

 As the tallest mountain in the lower 48 states (the continental US states), climbing Mount Whitney is quite the achievement.
-This peak sits at 4,421 meters and you can expect to gain 1,800 meters of elevation when climbing it.
+This peak sits at 14,505 feet (4,421 m) and you can expect to gain around 5,900 ft.
+(1,800 m.) of elevation when climbing it.
 The incredible sights from the summit cannot be beaten and include a bird’s eye view of the Death Valley.

 You can either take the Mount Whitney Trail route for hiking or the mountaineering route.
 Neither is to be underestimated and they both present big challenges.
 You’ll need a high level of fitness to climb this mountain and previous climbing or hiking experience.
 It’s also essential that you have the right gear like crampons and ice axes when climbing in the colder seasons and know how to use them.

 Situated in the North Cascades of Washington near Seattle, Mount Baker is a glaciated volcano and has a lot of snow coverage.
-From the 3,286 meter summit, you’ll get to enjoy awesome views of the Cascade Mountain range.
+From the 10,781 ft.
+(3,286 m.) summit, you’ll get to enjoy awesome views of the Cascade Mountain range.

-Mount Baker’s taller cousin, Mount Shasta is the second-highest peak in the Cascade Range at a towering 4.322 meters.
+Mount Baker’s taller cousin, Mount Shasta, is the second-highest peak in the Cascade Range at a towering 14,179 ft.
+(4,322 m.).
 You can climb Mount Shasta both in the summer and winter, though it is significantly more difficult in the winter.
 This is not a climb for hikers, it’s pure mountaineering and you’ll need some experience.

-There are a few different routes to reach the top of this mountain, some of these include the Casaval Ridge which is suitable for more experienced climbers and the Avalanche Gulch which is the most popular route and suitable for those with less experience.
+There are a few different routes to reach the top of this mountain.
+Some of these include the Casaval Ridge, which is suitable for more experienced climbers, and the Avalanche Gulch which is the most popular route and suitable for those with less experience.
 The Clear Creek route is ideal for novice climbers that want to tackle Shasta in the late summer.

 A striking symbol of the Pacific Northwest, Mount Rainier is the tallest mountain in the Cascades and Washington state.
 The summit is at 4,392 meters and reaching it is a massive feat.